Singles holidays in February

 Head to Norway for three nights to see the Northern Lights with the chance to go dog-sledding.
 Or explore Iceland on a five-night group tour with Solo Travellers.
 You’ll visit lava fields, waterfalls, glaciers, sea stacks and the Blue Lagoon.

-If you love cooking, check out the Lucknam Park Cookery School at a magnificent country house hotel near Bath, or these cookery and wine courses exclusively for single travellers, including a weekend under the tuition of a Michelin-starred chef in Provence.
+If you love cooking, check out the Lucknam Park Cookery School at a magnificent country house hotel near Bath.

 Long haul holidays in February for solo travellers